danielperna84/custom_homematic/README.md

 ### `homematicip_local.set_device_value`

 Set a device parameter via the XML-RPC interface.
+Preferred when using the UI.
+Works with device selection.

+### `homematicip_local.set_device_value_raw`

+Set a device parameter via the XML-RPC interface.
+Works with channel address.

 ### `homematicip_local.set_install_mode`